craigmckeachie/react-course/labs/js/19-HTTP-PUT.md

    +    })
    +      .then(checkStatus)
    +      .then(parseJSON)
-   +      .then(toProject) // make sure there is no s on toProject
    +      .catch((error) => {
    +        console.log('log client error ' + error);
    +        throw new Error(